Earlier this week, Rebekah and I read The Legend of Kate Shelley by Freeman H. Hubbard and were much inspired by it.

 Five Minutes on Christmas Eve

 As I'm writing this, I get a phone call from my nearly seventeen year old daughter Rebekah.
-She and her fifteeen year old brother Daniel and my husband Ron are done rolling newspapers and are heading home.
+She and her fifteen year old brother Daniel and my husband Ron are done rolling newspapers and are heading home.
 Communion bread for this morning's Divine Liturgy is rising in the oven, and soon I'll be out in the van throwing newspapers.

 This is not how we used to spend our Christmases.

 Then the Holy Spirit tapped me on the shoulder as I was getting ready for bed last night, at the ungodly hour of seven o'clock (It's ungodly when you rise at midnight).
-I hollered down the stairrs for Daniel, but he had left with my oldest son Christopher to pick up my daughter-in-law Cassie from work.
+I hollered down the stairs for Daniel, but he had left with my oldest son Christopher to pick up my daughter-in-law Cassie from work.
 So, I phoned my twenty-year-old son Timothy who was still stuffing Sunday inserts for their customers with Rebekah.

 After making sure they were near each other, I asked Timothy to put me on speaker phone.
 He did, and I read from the Gospel of Luke, beginning with Gabriel's appearance to Mary and ending with the shepherds.
 When I finished, there was a chorus of excited voices.
 My kids were not alone in the warehouse.